 For the period from inception through 2017, we devoted substantially all of our efforts to business planning, service revenue generation, developing tools to aid in drug discovery, and recruiting management and technical staff.
-Since 2018, we have also focused significant effort on our own internal research and development programs.
-We have financed our operations through service revenues, the issuance of convertible debt and the sale of convertible preferred stock and common stock.
+Since 2018, we have focused significant effort on our own internal research and development programs, and since December 2022 have exclusively focused our efforts on such programs.
+We have financed our operations through service revenues (which have since ceased), the issuance of convertible debt and the sale of convertible preferred stock and common stock.